pedrodalvy/laravel-api-boilerplate/README.md

 - [ ] Clean up the README.md file

 ## Development
-To run server, just run: `./vendor/bin/sail up` and visit http://localhost:8080 To open the shell, just `./vendor/bin/sail shell`
+- To run server, just run: `./vendor/bin/sail up` and visit http://localhost:8080
+- To open the shell, just `./vendor/bin/sail shell`

+> More information about development can be found in the [Laravel Sail Documentation](https://laravel.com/docs/9.x/sail#main-content)

 ## Features